 - the Director of Campus Living (or chosen representative)

-- the Dean of School or Head of Academic Department responsible for the applicant’s chosen course or research (or chosen representative)
+- the Associate Dean of Academic School responsible for the applicant’s chosen course or research (or chosen representative)

-Courses that require a Disclosure and Barring Service (DBS) check
+E. Procedure for courses that require a Disclosure and Barring Service (DBS) check: